Teaching Yoga for

 Cultivating active hope in the face of the difficulties of our students and communities

-There will also be plenty of time for discussion and questions, as well as ample opportunity to practice facilitating the methods and practices explored in the theoretical modules.
+There is also plenty of time for discussion and questions, as well as ample opportunity to practice facilitating the methods and practices explored in the theoretical modules.

 Home study requirements to meet 50-hours of Training - (For In-Person Training Only)

 The vast majority of the course content (36 hours) is covered over the 4-day intensive.
 However, in order to meet the 50 hours of training and receive a certificate of 50-hours completion, the following activities are required as part of the training (otherwise you will receive a certificate of 36 hours training):

 PRE-COURSE REQUIRED BOOK Overcoming Trauma Through Yoga by David Emerson and Elizabeth Hopper

 OTHER PRE-COURSE BOOKS: CHOOSE AND READ AT LEAST ONE OF THE FOLLOWING TEXTS, and write a reflective summary about it, as described above:

 1. Yoga for Depression by Amy Weintraub